ndean06/alpha-linux-audit-log/WALKTHROUGH.md

 gedit audit.log &
 ```

 Useful for inspecting structure: each event may span multiple `type=` lines with a shared `event ID`.
+In addition, some fields (like proctitle) in audit logs look hard to read — they’re in hex format.

 ![raw audit log](screenshots/raw_audit_log.png)
 >💡 *For viewing the raw structure of logged events and identifying specific entries.*